 Knowing the tax requirements is essential for all those who start a business in New Zealand.
 Our team can answer any questions about taxation, the mandatory registrations with the authorities, as well as questions about the goods and services tax.
 You can reach out to us with your questions before or during the incorporation phase, so that we may provide you with the needed clarifications before the company starts its commercial activities.

 Below, our company formation consultants in New Zealand will explain how the taxation of companies occurs in this country.
 We also specialize in offering business registration solutions in New Zealand.

 The New Zealand corporate tax is applied based on the tax residency of a company.
-This means that in order to be applied the corporate tax, a company must have a place of management or the head office in New Zealand.
-Companies which do not fulfill any of these requirements will be treated as a non-resident company and will be levied the corporate tax on the income earned in New Zealand.
+This means that in order to be subject to the corporate tax, a company must have a place of management or the head office in New Zealand.
+Companies that do not fulfill any of these requirements will be treated as a non-resident company and will be subject to the corporate tax on the income earned in New Zealand.
 When it comes to the computation of the corporate tax, all companies will be treated the same which means applying the tax at a 28% rate.
 This rate is flat.

 It should be noted that same tax rate is applied to branch offices of foreign companies operating in New Zealand.